The ‘Needs to Know’

 …& on reaching it turn left (be careful it’s a main road!!!).
 Carry on for about 50 yards & then cross over the road & down the steps at the footpath sign

-10. At the bottom of the steps walk diagonally left to the corner of the field.
+10. At the bottom of the steps walk diagonally left towards the trees (blimey the skies suddenly cleared 😉 )….

 When I first walked this it was very wet & time to kiss the 15 year old walking boots goodbye…..(wet feet!!!)